mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 This is a remote debugger port that you can [connect to with Firefox's developer tools](https://developer.mozilla.org/docs/Tools/Remote_Debugging/Firefox_for_Android#Connecting).
 In this case, you connect to host `localhost` on port `51499`.

-See [the Debug your extensionis guide](/documentation/develop/developing-extensions-for-firefox-for-android/#debug-your-extension) for more information about debugging an extension on Firefox for Android.
+See [the Debug your extension guide](/documentation/develop/developing-extensions-for-firefox-for-android/#debug-your-extension) for more information about debugging an extension on Firefox for Android.

 <section id="test-unsigned-extensions"></section>

 ### Test unsigned extensions

-When you execute [web-ext run](/documentation/develop/web-ext-command-reference/#web-ext-run), the extension gets installed temporarily until you close Firefox.
+When you execute [web-ext run](/documentation/develop/web-ext-command-reference/#web-ext-run), the extension is installed and remains installed until you close Firefox.
 This does not violate any signing restrictions.
 If instead you create a zip file with [web-ext build](/documentation/develop/web-ext-command-reference/#web-ext-build) and try to install it into Firefox, you see an error telling you that the add-on is not signed.
-You must use an [unbranded build](https://wiki.mozilla.org/Addons/Extension_Signing#Unbranded_Builds) or [development build](https://www.mozilla.org/firefox/developer/) to install unsigned extensions.
+Yo install unsigned extensions, use an [unbranded build](https://wiki.mozilla.org/Addons/Extension_Signing#Unbranded_Builds) or [development build](https://www.mozilla.org/firefox/developer/).

 <section id="use-a-custom-profile"></section>